 Nowadays, nearly every food harbors added sugar, from instant coffees and other sweetened beverages to almost all processed goods.
 Added sugar is one of the most controversial and critical ingredients in the modern diet.
 Even if you don’t have a sweet tooth, it can be difficult to go turkey with sugar.
 Likewise, it’s a fact that the majority of consumers aren’t aware of how they’re taking in too much sugar in their diet.
 Overconsumption of which has been linked to chronic illnesses, such as obesity, nerve damage, heart disease, diabetes, and cancer.

-Sugar can meddle with the hormones responsible for managing hunger and fullness.
+Furthermore, sugar can meddle with the hormones responsible for managing hunger and fullness.
 Consequently, this leads to an increase in calorie intake and unhealthy weight gain.
 Also, excessive sugar consumption may result in mid-day energy crashes and disrupt the flow of your metabolism.
 All of these can lead to more intense sugar cravings and overeating.
 It’s a vicious cycle in which consumers need to break upon.

 Gladly, there’s a wide array of reliable sugar substitutes that are accessible to help curb sugar cravings and minimize their amount in your diet.
 To guide you, here are three great alternatives to sugar: